Things To Know

 - To listen.

 - To be prompt.
-Under normal circumstances, students should expect a response from their advisor by the end of the next business day.
+Under normal circumstances, students should expect an email response from their advisor by the end of the next business day.

 - To establish and develop a relationship with the student.